relessawy/bpa-workshop-guide/run-process-v2.md

 - Click on the Prepare Offer task in your inbox, then click the **Start** button
 - Enter 130 for SupplierPrice
+- Do not worry about the Supplier Name, it has been intentionally left out of this lab
 - Click the **Complete** button

 ![PrepareOfferTaskComplete]({% image_path m2p6i14_PrepareOfferTaskComplete.png %})